psarnow/colorado-dow/README.md

 This year I'd like to walk through the analytics roadmap and detail the nuances of each phase.
 The increase in value and difficulty as we progress through the phases should be pretty apparent.

-I will demonstrate model building techniques common to Data Scientists by utilizing R
+I will demonstrate model building techniques common to Data Scientists by utilizing R.
+Its also important to note that data modelers have a sense of what they are modeling.
+Intuition and content expertise are incredibly valuable.
+In this case I'll note that I have been an elk hunter for decades, and am also familiar with the data provided from CPW after attempting to make sense of their hunt tables over the years.

 ## Phase I -- Descriptive Analytics (What happened)
 I would like to hunt next year and would like to know which season will provide me the best chance of success for a certain Unit.
 How did things go in past years?